revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/08-EventEmitters.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

- When passing data from the Parent to Child component, you can use the `@Input` decorator in the Child component.
-When passing data from the Child to the Parent component, you can use the `@Output` decorator in the Child component.
+ When passing data from the Parent to Child component, you can use the `@Input` decorator in the Child component.When passing data from the Child to the Parent component, you can use the `@Output` decorator in the Child component.

 </blockquote>
 </details>

 ---
-2. How would you pass data from a parent to a child component or a child to a parent component?
+2.How would you pass data from a parent to a child component or a child to a parent component?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)